 If you’re leaning toward a plant-based or vegan diet, it’s important to vary your consumption of different protein sources to ensure you get all the amino acids your body needs.
 That’s because plant-based proteins tend to lack one or more essential amino acids.

-Tip #6: Try Bulk Prepping Your Meals
+Tip #6: Plan and Prep Your Meals in Bulk

-Tip #7: Get More Protein in Your Breakfast
+Tip #7: Boost Your Breakfast Protein

 Another way to increase your protein consumption and achieve your daily intake goals is by having a protein-rich breakfast.
 There are various ways you can do this, and some examples are included below: